-There is no shortage of Holiday dangers around your house this Christmas. – here are just a few.
-But, unless you cat-proof your Christmas Tree, you may find yourself decorating it regularly throughout the season.
+There is no shortage of holiday dangers around your house this Christmas – here are just a few.
+But, unless you cat-proof your Christmas tree, you may find yourself re-decorating it regularly throughout the season.

 In this article: